KRolander/Gryphon/README.md

 Now, go to Realm Settings, then User profile and delete the `firstname` and `lastname` attributes.

+Finally, go to `Client Scopes` and search for `roles`.
+Then, select `Mappers` and `client-roles`.
+Then, three important things:

+- Client ID: admin-cli
+- Add to ID token: On
+- Add to userinfo: On

 After doing this, the authentication system should run flawlessly.

 ## Logging Setup

 To enable logging and monitoring of the application, you can run our monitoring suite, made up of:

 1. [Grafana](https://grafana.com/), a composable observability platform, provides a centralized dashboard to monitor logs.
 2. [Loki](https://grafana.com/oss/loki/), a highly-scalable log aggregation system from the Grafana developers, provides storage for the logs
 3. [Alloy](https://grafana.com/docs/alloy/latest/), a log collector from the Grafana developers, fetches and processes local logs and sends them to Loki.

 These tools can be run together by using the following `Docker compose` command from the root directory: